10 Famous People With Albinism (Nastya Zhidkova?)

 Albinism includes a group of inherited disorders that can be described by little or no production of melanin – the pigment which gives human hair, skin, and eyes their color.
 Animals and even plants can have this condition.

-The term is from the Latin word ”albus” that translates as “white.”
+The term is from the Latin word ”albus” which translates as “white.”

 About 1 in 18,000 to 20,000 Americans have a form of albinism, according to the National Organization for Albinism and Hypopigmentation.
 In sub-Saharan Africa, the rate of albinism is around 1 in 5,000.